Learning to Purification for Unsupervised Person Re-identification: Abstract

 \section{Abstract}

-Unsupervised person re-identification is a challenging and promising task in the computer vision.
-Nowadays unsupervised person re-identification methods have achieved great improvements by training with pseudo labels.
-However, the appearance and label noise are less explicitly studied in the unsupervised manner.
-To relieve the effects of appearance noise the global features involved, we also take into account the features from two local views and produce multi-scale features.
-We explore the knowledge distillation to filter label noise, Specifically, we first train a teacher model from noisy pseudo labels in a iterative way, and then use the teacher model to guide the learning of our student model.
-In our setting, the student model could converge fast in the supervision of the teacher model thus reduce the interference of noisy labels as the teacher model greatly suffered.
-After carefully handling the noises in the feature learning, Our multi-scale knowledge distillation are proven to be very effective in the unsupervised re-identification.
+Unsupervised person re-identification is a challenging and promising task in computer vision.
+Nowadays unsupervised person re-identification methods have achieved great progress by training with pseudo labels.
+However, how to purify feature and label noise is less explicitly studied in the unsupervised manner.
+To purify the feature, we take into account two types of additional features from different local views to enrich the feature representation.
+The proposed multi-view features are carefully integrated into our cluster contrast learning to leverage more discriminative cues that the global feature easily ignored and biased.
+To purify the label noise, we propose to take advantage of the knowledge of teacher model in an offline scheme.
+Specifically, we first train a teacher model from noisy pseudo labels, and then use the teacher model to guide the learning of our student model.
+In our setting, the student model could converge fast with the supervision of the teacher model thus reduce the interference of noisy labels as the teacher model greatly suffered.
+After carefully handling the noise and bias in the feature learning, our purification modules are proven to be very effective for unsupervised person re-identification.
 Extensive experiments on three popular person re-identification datasets demonstrate the superiority of our method.
-Especially, our approach achieves a state-of-the-art accuracy 85.7\% @mAP or 94.3\% @Rank-1 on the challenging Market-1501 benchmark with ResNet-50 under the fully unsupervised setting.
+Especially, our approach achieves a state-of-the-art accuracy 85.8\% @mAP and 94.5\% @Rank-1 on the challenging Market-1501 benchmark with ResNet-50 under the fully unsupervised setting.
+The code will be released.